 A black belt in karate and former pro boxer, the middle-aged Georges was friendly but no-nonsense when it came to the rules.
 His game room prohibited the following: smoking, drinking, eating, loitering, and wearing hats or head coverings.
 Because his arcade had been held up before, he suspended security cameras and mics from the ceiling.
 One time, Georges even kicked out Defender creator Eugene Jarvis for banging on a game too hard.

 Despite its touches of respectability, Dennis’ Place had a habit of being dirty.
-Its neighbourhood was rough and heavily trafficked — once the center of a graffiti scene — but Dennis’ Place made a good spot for keeping kids off the streets as Chicago’s murder rate skyrocketed.
+Its neighbourhood was rough and heavily trafficked — once the centre of a graffiti scene — but Dennis’ Place made a good spot for keeping kids off the streets as Chicago’s murder rate skyrocketed.
 Homeless youth would pack the room long past midnight, staying warm in the fluorescent glow.

 At Midway, visiting your game for its inaugural night on test was a must.
 It was a win-win for all involved.
 Georges would reap the buzz of a brand-new attraction appearing at his business, plus he’d keep whatever money the game generated.
 Jam’s development team would be able to see how their work held up under public scrutiny and get a chance to spot any bugs or problems.